 For example, if you obtained a college diploma in New York State, you will need to have it apostilled.
 That process can be completed by your university for a fee, normally around $20 and it includes the notarization/certification by the County Clerk.
 The apostille process is timely and I would recommend contacting your university directly for specific details, as soon as possible.

-A similar process will be needed for your criminal record, but instead you will need to contact your local police department to obtain an original background report signed and notarized.
+A similar process will be needed for your police check, but instead you will need to contact your local police department to obtain an original background report signed and notarized.

 After all three documents are notarized, take them to the nearby Chinese embassy to get them authenticated.

 Having a release letter from your former employer is always handy in China.
 Along with your original passport (with a valid visa), CV, original reference letters, HSK certificate,120 hours TEFL Certificate, and digital photos (head shots).

 The next step after obtaining your work permit is to apply for a Chinese work visa.